RSAStudioGames/TTRPG-Toolkit/README.md

 I'm using AI to develop most of this because I don't know how to program all that much.
 This is supposed to be a tool to help keep things organized for your TTRPG game.
 You can enter in all the game rules and such and this toolkit can then use that info for data-driven tools based off the specific ruleset and such.
 I'm still planning things out as I go along.
+I had a big portion of this stuff already made in a python version before, but I wanted to make it nice and useable for anyone, not just me.

 There's too many tools out there that have too narrow of a scope.
 I'm trying to combine all those different aspects together into one full-fledged campaign manager that has support for any game, including custom stuff.